Albuterol (By breathing)

 - If you are supposed to use more than one puff, wait 1 to 2 minutes before inhaling the second puff.
 Repeat these steps for the next puff, starting with shaking the inhaler.

 - Clean the inhaler mouthpiece at least once a week with warm running water for 30 seconds.
 Let it air dry completely.
+Do not clean the metal canister or let it get wet.

 - ProAir® Respiclick® inhaler: